Hellenistic art: Great Altar

 These characteristics are pushed to their peak in the friezes of the Great Altar of Pergamon, decorated under the order of Eumenes II (197–159 BC) with a gigantomachy stretching 110 metres in length, illustrating in the stone a poem composed especially for the court.
 The Olympians triumph in it, each on his side, over Giants – most of which are transformed into savage beasts: serpents, birds of prey, lions or bulls.
 Their mother Gaia comes to their aid, but can do nothing and must watch them twist in pain under the blows of the gods.

 Colossus of Rhodes

 One of the few city states who managed to maintain full independence from the control of any Hellenistic kingdom was Rhodes.
-After holding out for one year under siege by Demetrius Poliorcetes (305–304 BCE), the Rhodians built the Colossus of Rhodes to commemorate their victory.
+After holding out for one year under siege by Demetrius Poliorcetes (305–304 BC), the Rhodians built the Colossus of Rhodes to commemorate their victory.
 With a height of 32 meters, it was one of the Seven Wonders of the Ancient World.
 Progress in bronze casting made it possible for the Greeks to create large works.
 Many of the large bronze statues were lost – with the majority being melted to recover the material.